-Using SEMrush API, social analytics software and Google Trends, we will analyze big datasets to reveal trends that resulted in wins and losses for organizations in your industry or niche.
+Using SEMrush API, Van Buskirk analyzes big data sets to reveal trends that result in wins and losses for industries or niches.

 Search trend analysis for a Google algorithm update (like Panda or Penguin) is similar to what Van Buskirk does for industry/competitor trends.
 In both cases, changes to one or many websites over time are examined on a historic timeline.
 “Historic” can be 30 days, but is more often 1-2 years.
 For example, he published a data analysis on Search Engine Journal that showed how torrent websites performed in the SERP for two years before Google implemented a penalty on them (“A Thorough Data Analysis of Google’s Pirate Filter”).